-I compiled this list of publicly supported opera theaters from a German Wikipedia article and whittled it down to include only opera.
-The important thing to look at is the theater’s rating, A, B, C or D. The ratings are based on a complicated formula but come down to money and size: the more money they pay the Orchestra and the bigger the theater the higher the rating.
-The ratings are broad, and my personal ratings try to reflect a more nuanced view of the standings of these theaters A1 and B1 are higher than A2 or B2, and the lower case a is my opinion and means they seem to me a cut below the A, theaters.
-You’re unlikely to get an audition at A1,A or even Aa theaters.
+I compiled this list of publicly supported opera theaters.
+The important thing to look at is the theater’s rating, A, B, C or D. The ratings are based on a complicated formula but come down to money and size: the more money they pay the orchestra and the bigger the theater, the higher the rating.
+The ratings are broad, and my personal ratings try to reflect a more nuanced view of the standings of these theaters A1 and B1 are higher than A2 or B2, and the lower case a is my opinion and means they seem to me a cut below the A theaters.
+You’re unlikely to get an audition at A1, A or even Aa theaters at your first go.
 They’re just too big to consider inexperienced singers.
 B,C and even some D theaters are where you want to look.
 Go to their website, look at the shows they’re doing this season.
-Take a look at the clips.
+Take a look at who (singer wise) is working there and what their experience is.

-You never know what they’re looking for, but if you’re experienced onstage with orchestra and have an agent who’ll back you up, you can aim higher, but most singers should confine themselves to B and C rated theaters.
+If you like what you see, then you need to look for the OPERNDIREKTOR, or Casting Direktor or someone in the KBB (Künstlerishes Betriebsbüro / administrative office) who can give you an audition.
+You will probably find contact information under ÜBER UNS or ENSEMBLE.
+They may also be listed as VERWALTUNG (Administration).
+You never know what they’re looking for, but if you’re experienced onstage with orchestra and have an agent who’ll back you up, you can aim higher, but most singers starting out in Germany should confine themselves to B and C rated theaters.
 These are very broad categories, and some B or B+ theaters won’t consider untested singers but that’s for you to decide when you look at their website.
 B- and C theaters can be a good place to start since you have a much better chance at bigger roles.
 D houses tend to have small orchestras and more limited seasons.
-They often pay for productions from other theaters, but if you come across something that looks interesting, by all means write.
+They often pay for productions from other theaters, but if you come across something that looks interesting, by all means write to them.

 Do remember that the smaller the theater the more German you’ll have to speak and the pay will be even lower.
 Some theaters try to save money by not having an agent involved, so this can be an advantage.
 Quality is another matter, and some small theaters have terrific productions so don’t turn up you nose just because of a theater’s rating!
+Here’s the list

-Aachen B B
+Aachen B (B)

 Augsburg B